jodastephen/railmodel/CR2-SWLondon.md

 * SUR-WAT (SUR-CLJ-VXH-WAT) changing to Jubilee (Northbound) at WAT in 29-32m at 6tph
 * SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to Jubilee (Northbound) at WAT in 31-34m at 4tph (+2m)
 * CR2 changing to District at VIC in 33-35m at 4tph (+4m)
+* SUR-WAT (SUR-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 32-37m at 6tph (+4m)
+* SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 34-39m at 4tph (+6m)
 * SUR-WAT (SUR-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 35-39m at 6tph (+7m)
 * SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 4tph (+9m)
 * CR2 changing to RAY-WAT at RAY changing to Jubilee (Northbound) at WAT in 37-48m at 4tph (+12m)